 While beer is the event’s raison d’être, it’s only a slice of what’s offered at the Utah Beer Festival.

 In the past, the festival’s called Washington Square, Library Square, and Gallivan Center home.
-Now in its third year at the Utah State FairPark, organizers like having the ability to stretch out.
+Now in its fourth year at the Utah State Fairpark, organizers like having the ability to stretch out.

-More shade tents, added “power breezer” air conditioning units, and increased space between beer tents to help limit line congestion are all new this year as well.
-Full map.
+More shade tents, added “power breezer” air conditioning units, and increased space between beer tents to help limit line congestion were implemented last year and are expected to return.

-In recent years, the Utah Beer Festival’s partnered with the Humane Society of Utah to promote animal adoption.
-This year, Salt Lake City Weekly is seeking to increase awareness for its own non-profit, Press Backers.
+For the second year, Salt Lake City Weekly is seeking to increase awareness for the non-profit, Press Backers.

 Local media non-profits will be on-hand to answer questions and provide information.
 Proceeds from the festival will go toward educating the public about freedom of speech and freedom of the press.